aupasana/vedanta-old/pages/syllabus/paramartha.md

 ## swami paramarthananda's syllabus

-This list is given by Swami Paramarthananda in his catalogue (2019).
+This list is given by Swami Paramarthananda in his catalogue (2019), and is based on his classes, in English.

 ### Level 1